We are replacing existing, non-compliant sidewalk curb ramps at non-signalized intersections along OR 224 between SW 2nd Avenue and Acacia Road.

 Phase 1 work began in June 2021 and completed in August 2021.
-Phase 2 work resumed in spring 2022.
-Check back for more details.
+Phase 2 work started in spring 2022.
 Generally, it takes 1-2 weeks to complete work on an individual corner, with construction on several corners happening concurrently.
 However, only one corner per intersection will be under construction at a time in order to better maintain access to nearby businesses and services.

 New ADA-compliant sidewalk curb ramps at OR 224 and SE Main Street in Estacada